-Southcentral Foundation is an Alaska Native-owned, nonprofit health care organization that provides a variety of services to nearly 65,000 Alaska Native and American Indian people.
-Our award-winning, integrated model of care provides easy-access to specialists.
-Physicians can refer customer-owners to health educators, OBGYNs, pediatrics, pharmacists, psychiatrists, behaviorists, and other medical specialties located on the Alaska Native Health Campus.
+Southcentral Foundation is an Alaska Native-owned, nonprofit health care organization.
+SCF provides a variety of services to nearly 65,000 Alaska Native and American Indian people.
+The integrated model of care provides easy-access to specialists.
+Physicians can refer customer-owners to health educators, OB-GYN, pediatrics, pharmacists, psychiatrists, behaviorists, and other medical specialties located on the Alaska Native Health Campus.

 Where we work